yukimemi/chronicle.vim/README.md

-# dps-chronicle
+# chronicle

 Denops Chronicle

 # Features

-dps-chronicle is a Vim plugin that record opened files and saved files in the specified path.
+chronicle is a Vim plugin that record opened files and saved files in the specified path.

 # Installation